sdlc-by-kjc/Thecus_N550_LCD/README.md

 # Thecus_N550_LCD
 This repository contains some very simple scripts for controlling the LCD module on the Thecus N5550.
-I am not a developer per se, just someone who can make things work with some Perl scripting and determineation.
+I am not a developer per se, just someone who can make things work with some Perl scripting and determination.

 My Thecus N5550 is running Ubuntu Mint as a seco0ndary NAS.
 This distro runs well and allows me to utilize ZFS from the distribution.
 The Thecus N5550 works fine as a lightweight secondary NAS.
 My NAS is fully populatd with 4GB of RAM and 5 3TB drives.